 Clean tools last longer and are less likely to rust.
 Besides, dirty tools just aren’t as sweet to work with, are they?

-• For big tools (like shovels), use a hose and a putty knife to knock off the big clumps of dirt first.
+• For big tools (like shovels), use a hose and a putty knife (if necessary) to knock off the big clumps of dirt first.

 • For small tools, use a nail brush.